anddimario/interstellar-js/README.md

 ```
 Where `HEALTH_CHECK_TYPE` could be:
 - *path*: if the reference is request.url
 - *user-agent* if the reference is the client agent

 Example with user-agent (aws elb health check):
 ```
 HEALTH_CHECK=true
 HEALTH_CHECK_TYPE=user-agent
 HEALTH_CHECK_MATCH=ELB-HealthChecker/1.0
 ```
-Example with path status:
+Example with path:
 ```
 HEALTH_CHECK=true
 HEALTH_CHECK_TYPE=path